Jungyoonlim/auction-bid/README.md

 # GPU Auction

-Welcome to the SF Compute Exchange.
-It allows you to bid on compute hourly.
+Welcome to the SF Compute Exchange!

 ## Features